saikotek/docs/pages/storage_and_backup/object_storage/s3_bucket_lifecycle/guide.en-gb.md

 ### Get the scheduled expiration date

-If an object is shceduled to be deleted, a HEAD-OBJECT call will return a special http response header x-amz-expiration that contains a timestamp indicating its expiry date and an id of the lifecycle rule that has been applied.
+If an object is scheduled to be deleted, a HEAD-OBJECT call will return a special http response header x-amz-expiration that contains a timestamp indicating its expiry date and an id of the lifecycle rule that has been applied.

 The header format is: x-amz-expiration: expiry-date=<timestamp>, rule-id=<rule-id>

-- expire-date: is obtaine by adding the creation date and the delay from expiration
+- expire-date: is obtained by adding the creation date and the delay from expiration
 - rule-id: the matched rule id triggering the deletion

 **Example**: Get expiration date via direct http API call